Undline/UndChain/readme.md

 ---

+### Code Ledger

-- **Code Ledger** - is the heart of software development on UndChain, specifically designed for Pseudo.
+Code ledger is the heart of software development on UndChain, specifically designed for Pseudo.
 It combines decentralized collaboration, code verification, interactive education, and monetization into one seamless experience for developers.
 Code Ledger isn’t just a repository—it’s a **living ecosystem** that rewards innovation, encourages learning, and ensures secure development.

----

-### **Key Features**
+#### Key Features

 1. **Date-Based Versioning**